palantir/conjure/docs/getting_started.md

 }
 ```

-Then in `./your-project-api/build.gradle`, apply the plugin and specify versions for each generator, ensuring they can be upgraded independently.
+Then in `./your-project-api/build.gradle`, apply the plugin and specify versions for each generator.

-_Check the GitHub releases page to find the latest version of [conjure](https://github.com/palantir/conjure/releases), [conjure-java](https://github.com/palantir/conjure-java/releases), [conjure-typescript](https://github.com/palantir/conjure-typescript/releases)._

 ```groovy
 apply plugin: 'com.palantir.conjure'